|Through Isler Sailing International,

 into the sport of sailing.
 Peter was instrumental in putting

 this high powered team together.
-Look for the new ASA/Hobie
+The new ASA/Hobie

-Wave "concept boat" at the Dusselldorf Boat Show in January and the
+Wave "concept boat" also appeared at the Dusselldorf Boat Show in January and the

 Miami Boat Show in February.

 announced: Peter will appear with tennis superstar Stan Smith at

 a Chase Bank event in San Diego this week.
 In September,

 Peter will be the keynote speaker at Continuum's NAVIGATE